-We're currently making big improvements to Compare.com.au.
+We're currently making big improvements to InsuranceCompared.com.au.
 You may notice some errors or broken features while we work - please check back soon!

-Updated March 2026
+Updated April 2026

 Travel Insurance for Annual Multi-Trip

-Last reviewed: 27 March 2026
+Last reviewed: 12 April 2026

-4.8 / 5
+4.3 / 5

 Annual multi-trip policies available

-Per-trip duration up to 45 days
+Per-trip duration options up to 90 days

 Key Facts About Annual Multi-Trip Cover

 • Policy period: Annual policies run for exactly 12 months from the start date you choose.
 All trips must begin and end within this period.
-You can typically renew at the end of the 12-month term
+You can typically renew at the end of the 12-month term.

 Key Risks and Considerations for Annual Multi-Trip Cover